Graphs with Many Hamiltonian Paths: Nearly Hamiltonian-Connected Non-Hamiltonian Graphs

 \begin{defn} A graph $G$ is $k$-\textit{pair-strung} if $k$ pairs of the vertices in $G$ have a hamiltonian path between them. \end{defn}

-Note that the existence of HTNH graphs implies that there nonhamiltonian graphs which are at least $n$-pair-strung.
-Unsurprisingly, we can also find nonhamiltonian graphs with fewer hamiltonian paths.
+Note that the existence of HTNH graphs implies that there exist non-hamiltonian graphs which are at least $(n/2)$-pair-strung.
+Unsurprisingly, we can also find non-hamiltonian graphs with fewer hamiltonian paths.

-\begin{ex} Consider the graph $G$ obtained by attaching a path of length $n-m$, $P_{n-m},$ to a complete graph on $m$ vertices so that $K_m \cap P_{n-m} = \{v\}$ is one of the endpoints of $P_{n-m}$.
+\begin{example} Let $n>m>0$.
+Consider the graph $G$ obtained by attaching a path with $n-m+1$ vertices, $P_{n-m+1},$ to a complete graph on $m$ vertices so that $K_m \cap P_{n-m+1} = \{v\}$ is one of the endpoints of $P_{n-m+1}$.
 (This is illustrated in Figure \ref{fig: spectrum}).
-Let $w$ be the other endpoint of $P_{n-m}$.
-Then every hamiltonian path in $G$ begins (or ends) at $w$, and ends (or begins) at one of the vertices in $V(K_m) \backslash \{v\}.$ In particular, exactly $m$ vertices of $G$ are and endpoint of a hamiltonian path, and exactly $m$ pairs of vertices of $G$ are are connected by a hamiltonian path.
-Furthermore, $G$ is non-hamiltonian since any hamiltonian cycle would need to traverse $v$ twice. \end{ex}
+Let $w$ be the other endpoint of $P_{n-m+1}$.
+Then every hamiltonian path in $G$ begins (or ends) at $w$, and ends (or begins) at one of the vertices in $V(K_m) \backslash \{v\}.$ In particular, exactly $m$ vertices of $G$ are an endpoint of a hamiltonian path, and exactly $m$ pairs of vertices of $G$ are are connected by a hamiltonian path.
+Furthermore, $G$ is non-hamiltonian since no cycle can contain $w$. \end{example}

-For a graph, $G$, we define the pair-connected ratio, $r_G$, as the fraction of pairs of vertices that have a hamiltonian path between them.
+For a graph, $G$, we define the pair connected ratio, $r_G$, as the fraction of pairs of vertices that have a hamiltonian path between them.
 More precisely, we have the following definition:

 \begin{defn} Let $G$ be a graph of order $n$.
 Let the \emph{pair connected ratio} of $G$ be defined as

 For any $n$, let $R_n = \sup \{r_G | G \mbox{ is a non-hamiltonian graph of order }n\}$, and let $R = \sup \{R_n | n\geq 3\}$. \end{defn}